 Oh.
 It’s uh.
 Burger.

-I has uh.
+It has uh.
 Fries.
 On the burger, and on the side.
 Cheddar slice.
+Sauteed onions.

 Achyfi, please.
 Oh, and by the way?